MentorFilou/vehicleResources/README.md

-wip
 # What is this?
-This gives an example for how to add add-on vehicles as a resource to your alt:V server and documents all the stuff which can possibly be an add-on vehicle resource.
-This of course gives an overview as detailed as possible.
+This is an example documentation of an add-on vehicle in alt:V multiplayer.

 # How to Setup
 1. Copy the "vehicle" folder into your "resources" folder